/

 ActiveCampaign pricing page design: how to recommend a plan?

+#8.
 Show your value proposition

-The visitor doesn’t have to scroll down the whole page and read everything you put there to understand the message your SaaS company wants to communicate.
-They should understand the value of your service after the first glance on the pricing page.
+The visitor doesn't have to scroll down the whole page and read everything you put there to understand the message your SaaS company wants to communicate.
+They should understand the value of your service after the first glance at the pricing page.

 For example, Grammarly (writing assistance service) provides a simple, yet efficient pricing table clearly listing the features of each plan.
-As well, pay attention to the bold black title on the white background “Elevate Your Writing”.
+As well, pay attention to the bold black title on the white background “Elevate Your Writing.”
 One short sentence reveals the value of pricing on this SaaS platform.

 How to show your value proposition on the SaaS pricing page?
 Grammarly pricing page design

+#9.
 Foster upfront and annual payment

-Whereas monthly bills can be more attractive to your customers, upfront and annual payments are what you have to focus on for you as a business.
+Whereas monthly bills can be more attractive to your customers, upfront and annual payments are what you have to focus on as a business.
 Upfront will secure a healthy cash flow, and yearly contracts ensure long-term customer relationships.

 Take a look at Sales Cloud (by Salesforce) pricing page.
 All price plans encourage annual payment.
 CTAs are clear with an explicit hint to take a free trial.